-In addition to the above, Article 22, para.
-3, of the TIP By-laws provides that, in derogation from Article 104, para.
-1, TUF and without prejudice to the powers of the Shareholders' Meeting provided for by law or by TIP's by-laws, the Board of Directors and any delegated bodies have the power to resolve on and carry out, without the need for authorisation of the Shareholders' Meeting, all acts and transactions that may repel a public takeover bid and/or exchange offer promoted on the shares and/or other financial securities issued by the Company.
-In derogation from Article 104, paragraph 1-bis, of the TUF and without prejudice to the powers of the Shareholders' Meeting provided for by law or by TIP's by-laws, the Board of Directors and any delegated bodies are also entitled, without the need for authorisation of the Shareholders' Meeting, to implement decisions - not yet implemented in whole or in part and even if not included in the normal course of TIP's business activities

-- to repel a public takeover bid and/or exchange offer promoted on the shares and/or other financial securities issued by the Company.
+In addition to the above, Article 20, paragraph 3, of the TIP By-laws provides that, in derogation from Article 104, paragraph 1, TUF and without prejudice to the powers of the Shareholders' Meeting provided for by law or by TIP's by-laws, the Board of Directors and any delegated bodies have the power to resolve on and carry out, without the need for authorisation of the Shareholders' Meeting, all acts and transactions that may repel a public takeover bid and/or exchange offer promoted on the shares and/or other financial securities issued by the Company.
+In derogation from Article 104, paragraph 1-bis, of the TUF and without prejudice to the powers of the Shareholders' Meeting provided for by law or by TIP's by-laws, the Board of Directors and any delegated bodies are also entitled, without the need for authorisation of the Shareholders' Meeting, to implement decisions - not yet implemented in whole or in part and even if not included in the normal course of TIP's business activities - to repel a public takeover bid and/or exchange offer promoted on the shares and/or other financial securities issued by the Company.

-The Shareholders' Meeting shall be convened by the Board of Directors at the registered office or elsewhere, provided that it is within Italy, as indicated in the meeting's call notice.
-The meeting's call notice shall be published within the deadlines and in the manner established by the legislative and regulatory provisions in force.
+The Shareholders' Meeting is called by the Board of Directors at the registered office or elsewhere, provided that it is within Italy, as indicated in the notice of calling, except as provided in Article 11, paragraph 2 of the TIP By-laws.

+The notice of calling shall be published within the deadlines and in the manner established by the legislative and regulatory provisions in effect.

-The Shareholders' Meeting's call notice shall contain the information indicated in Article 125-bis, paragraph 4, of the TUF and other applicable legislative and regulatory provisions.
-The Ordinary Shareholders' Meeting is called in the cases provided for by law and whenever the administrative body deems it appropriate, but in any case at least once a year within 120 (one hundred and twenty) days of the end of the financial year; this period may be extended up to 180 (one hundred and eighty) days, if the Company is required to prepare consolidated financial statements and if particular circumstances regarding the structure and corporate object require this.
-In these latter cases, the directors shall indicate the reasons for the extension in the report provided for in Article 2428 of the Civil Code.
+The notice of the Shareholders' Meeting contains the information specified in applicable laws and regulations.

+The Ordinary Shareholders' Meeting shall be called in the cases provided by law and whenever the administrative body considers it appropriate, but in any case, at least once a year within 120 (one hundred and twenty) days of the end of the financial year; this period may be extended up to 180 (one hundred and eighty) days, if the Company is required to prepare consolidated financial statements or if particular circumstances relating to the structure and company object so require.